Are you unsure exactly what omnichannel is and entails? Read our in-depth answer to the question: "What is omnichannel?", here.

 3. How to make sure your customers return to your shop?

-To ensure your customers return to your shop, you should think your customer's entire lifetime into your omnichannel strategy, rather than just focusing on the first sale.
+To ensure your customers return to your shop, you should think of them as more than just the first sale.
 Most products have a limited lifespan, and your customer will most likely need the same product or similar products again after a while.
 Therefore, it is relevant to work with predicting burn rates.
 With insight into your customer's purchase history, you can quite accurately predict when there will again be a need for a new shampoo, toothbrush, or something else.
 At that time, it is relevant to reach out to the customer again - for example, an email with an offer on the shampoo or toothbrush they have earlier purchased.

 4. How to optimize the customer experience across channels?